wp-plugins/robo-gallery/readme.txt

 Yes.
 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have target blank field below link field of the gallery image.

-= How to change font style of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview

-= How to rotate uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can rotate source image

 = How to crop uploaded gallery image? =

 When you open gallery images manager you'll find there image edit mode where you can crop source image